 Gelatin in Vaccines

 Several vaccines contain gelatin (which is derived from collagen, normally from cows or pigs), as well as other food proteins.
 This is the same conclusion Nobel Prize-winning French physiologist Charles Richet arrived at more than 100 years ago.
-Richet found that injecting trace amounts of milk and meat proteins into animals created sensitivity to the injected protein, so that repeated exposure to that same protein caused reactions in the animals.
+Richet found that injecting trace amounts of milk and meat proteins into animals created sensitivity to the injected protein.
+Repeated exposure to that same protein caused reactions in the animals.

 Vaccines may have changed in the last century, but their ability to cause food allergy hasn’t.
 And of course, these injected food proteins can cause a myriad of other health concerns.
 Robert S Mendelsohn MD, professor of pediatrics at the University of Illinois warns: